UofT-EcoSystem/Tempo/README.md

 - `src`: Source files of Tempo
 - `tempo`: Python interface of Tempo
+- `autotempo`: Preliminary effort to enable Tempo to be automatically applied to Transformer models
 - `NVIDIA_DeepLearningExample_BERT`: Modified throughput evaluation scripts based on [*DeepLearningExamples/PyTorch/LanguageModeling/BERT/*](https://github.com/NVIDIA/DeepLearningExamples/tree/128ecbe4f8ee0588112a854dabbbd7dc83751e87/PyTorch/LanguageModeling/BERT).
 The commit we use is 128ecbe4f8ee0588112a854dabbbd7dc83751e87.

 **Updates:**